lukechilds/create-test-server/README.md

 Returns a Promise that resolves when both the HTTP and HTTPS servers are listening.

-Please note, this function doesn't take a port argument.
-It uses the predetermined port from `server.url` and `server.sslUrl`.
+Please note, this function doesn't take a port argument, it uses the predetermined port from `server.url` and `server.sslUrl`.
+Also, you don't need to manually call this after creating a server, it will listen automatically.

 #### server.close()